 Symptoms of a major depressive episode are highly variable in expression or severity and may be confounded by comorbid medical conditions or medications.
 In addition to determining the time course of symptoms, evaluation for depression should include specific questions about mood, apathy, changes in appetite or sleep, fatigue, hopelessness, and thoughts of death and suicide.
 Diagnosis of a major depressive episode includes five or more of the above symptoms present during a 2-week time period in addition to a change in functioning and change in mood or apathy.

 Differential diagnosis of depression can be quite broad (Table 49–1) and includes a number of potential medical conditions.
-A focused review of systems may help to ...
+A focused review of systems ...